pawurb/rails-pg-extras/README.md

 * Does is not violate the Heroku PG Extras license?

 The original plugin is [MIT based](https://github.com/heroku/heroku-pg-extras/blob/master/LICENSE) so it means that copying and redistribution in any format is permitted.

+## Disclaimer

+This tool is in beta state.